NCBA Fact Sheet 5th-8th Grade

 1. Overview of the New Canaan Basketball Association (NCBA):

 The NCBA sponsors travel basketball programs for boys and girls in grades 5-8 to compete in the Fairfield County Basketball League (FCBL).
 Students may tryout only for their grade level team following the eligibility guidelines set by the FCBL(FCBLhoops.org).
-NCBA typically has four teams for each grade - 2 Boys (A and B), 2 Girls (A and B).
+NCBA typically has four teams for each grade - 2 Boys, 2 Girls.
 Teams are 10-12 players.